InfoCompass/miki-chat/docs/INSTALL.md

 `sudo bash scripts/install.sh`

+This will install the Rasa X server in `/etc/rasa`

 You should be able to access the UI at the http endpoint using the "me" user and the password in secrets.

 ## Try out conversation data